Chances, Challenges & Changes in Environmental Enhancement

 The more you attend, the more you're rewarded!
 IEREK offers its loyal participants the following discounts depending on his/her attendance:

-Held online from the comfort of your own home, the fees below guarantee your virtual attendance for all days of the conference date above
+Covid-19 Conference attendance Fees: Held online from the comfort of your own home, the fees below guarantee your virtual attendance for all days of the conference date above.

 Authors may request that their kits be delivered, for an additional fee decided by the courier, and upon request.
 Alternatively, authors located in Egypt can pick them up from Cairo/ Alexandria office.

-Delegates in any event who cancel their registration due to special circumstances for any reason will receive refunds according to the following plan and according to the number of days from the start of the event:
+Delegates in any event who cancel their registration due to special circumstances will receive refunds according to the following:

 Up to 60 days before the event